Placement Evaluations and requirements are dependent on the degree program. Please see the Audition Overview page for those requirements.

 Section Two: Diatonic Harmony

-This portion of the exam covers material in MUS 232 (Diatonic Harmony)
+This portion of the evaluation covers material in MUS 232 (Diatonic Harmony)

 Many transfer students have prior studies in harmony and voice leading.
 It is still essential that they demonstrate a strong command of these skills in order to pass out of this class.